Mac Jones Player Prop Bets for NFL Week 10 | New England vs. Cleveland 11/14/2021

 Recent Performances

+- Jones has 663 passing yards (221.0 ypg), completing 60.7% of his passes and recording three touchdown passes and one interception over his last three games.

-- He's also rushed nine times for 33 yards, averaging 11.0 yards per game.
+- He also has 33 rushing yards on nine carries, averaging 11.0 yards per game.

 Jones' New England Teammates